liatrio/halp-1000/README.md

 prompts to install the app.
 2. On the *Basic Information* tab under *Settings*, find your App Credentials.
 Show the *Signing Secret* value, and save it for later.
-3. On the *Install App* tab under *Settings* copy the *Bot User OAuth Access Token* value, and save it for later.
+1. On the *Install App* tab under *Settings* copy the *Bot User OAuth Access Token* value, and save it for later.
-4. In your cloned copy of the repo, create a file called `.env`, it should look something like:
+1. In your cloned copy of the repo, create a file called `.env`, it should contain the following environment variables:
 ```
-SIGNING_SECRET=SECRET GOES HERE
+CLIENT_SIGNING_SECRET=SECRET GOES HERE
-BOT_USER_OAUTH_ACCESS_TOKEN=SECRET GOES HERE
+BOT_TOKEN=SECRET GOES HERE
 ```
 Replace the values after the equals sign with the values you saved before.
 There is no need for quotes. **Make sure to not share these values, and to not